infinum/datx/docs/examples/react-setup.md

 ## Preface

-This examples uses the `react-mobx ^6.x` since we will be only using [hooks](https://reactjs.org/docs/hooks-intro.html).
+This examples uses the `react-mobx ^6.x` since we will be only using functional components with [hooks](https://reactjs.org/docs/hooks-intro.html).

 If your codebase does not support hooks, you can check out [mobx-react docs](https://mobx-react.js.org/libraries) for more info.